webroo/react-redux-template/README.md

 ## Run scripts

 Run scripts are handled by npm using the `scripts` field in `package.json`.
-When running the site on localhost webpack will serve the files from memory, not disk.

 `npm run serve` - Serves a development version of the app at `http://localhost:8080`